ViolaFlower/Re-Console/README.md

 - Re-Console supports 1.20.1, 1.21.1, 1.21.4 and 1.21.5
 - Re-Console Lite supports 1.21.4 and 1.21.5
 - Re-Console Special Edition supports 1.21.5
-- RCSS supports 1.21.1 and 1.21.4
+- William's Console: Revisited supports 1.21.1 and 1.21.5

 ### Versioning
-The versioning format is x.y.z+mc(mc version)+(modloader), where
+The versioning format is 1.y.z+mc(mc version)+(modloader), where

-- x is a update to a new minecraft version
 - y is a mod list revision (addition/removal of a mod)
 - z is incremented when there's a version with only mod updates and little to no changes otherwise
 - MC version is pulled from the Minecraft version that the version suppprts